2600hz/kazoo/applications/crossbar/doc/access_lists.md

 * access_lists - root element
     * order - order of rules: can be "allow,deny" or "deny,allow", just like in Apache configuration file
-    * cidr - array containing IPv4 subnet addresses in CIDR notation that should be allowed or denied (cidr array looks much like one in ecallmgr configuration document)
+    * cidrs - array containing IPv4 subnet addresses in CIDR notation that should be allowed or denied (cidr array looks much like one in ecallmgr configuration document)
     * user_agent - regex for user_agent field specified in SIP packet.
 Useful for protecting hardware phone accounts from various brute-force attacks

 ### Account access lists URI